 A: FIPS 186-4 was published years ago.
-CMVP declared FIPS 186-2 dead.
-Action is required to keep FIPS 140-2 modules with FIPS 186-2 algorithms (other than signature verification) on the active list after the IG G.18 transition date.
+CMVP declared an end-of-life for FIPS 186-2.
+Action is required to keep FIPS 140-2 modules with FIPS 186-2 algorithms (other than signature verification) on the active list after the IG G.18 transition date of September 1, 2020.
 FIPS 186-2 RSA KeyGen and SigGen are the most likely algorithms to force modules on the historical list.

 (EDIT: IG G.18 is just two pages so it is worth reading.)